-Uncovering Oklahoma showcases many great places and things to do around Tulsa with friends, but how date worthy are the places?
+Uncovering Oklahoma showcases many great places and things to do around Tulsa with friends, but how date-worthy are the places?
 Here on this page are a collection of suggestions for various fantastic local dates you can only have in Tulsa or surrounding towns.
-Young or old, straight or gay, romantic or fun, first date or long time married – there are ideas for all kinds of couples and types of dates.
+There are ideas for all kinds of couples and types of dates.
 This isn’t a laundry list of places – it’s a thoughtful collection of eateries, activities, and options with remarks about what special characteristic makes it a good date choice.

 The Art Crawl runs 12 months of the year.
 The only occasional change of date will be if there is a holiday in conflict with the First Friday.

 101 East Archer Street, Tulsa

 Ahha Tulsa is a place to gather and create.
 Include visiting their gallery spaces for a date night in the Tulsa Arts District.

 Located in the heart of the Tulsa Arts District, this industrial square block was transformed from an old freight yard to an inviting green space.

 Guthrie Green is a community town square to celebrate the performing arts.
 It is a source of health and wellness, ecological awareness, and joyous appreciation of the arts.
 The greatest feature of the park are the many events it hosts that are free and open to the public, such as concerts, movies, fitness classes, and markets.